Quantum Theory of Dark Matter Scattering: Hulth en Potential

 We can find the analytic form for the enhancement factor of annihilation under the Hulth\'en potential with the same quantities $\lambda^\ell_\pm$~\cite{Cassel:2009wt,Slatyer:2009vg,Feng:2010zp}.
 In the short distance limit ($r \to 0$, \textit{i.e.}, $t \to 0$), the function ${}_2F_1 (\lambda^-,\lambda^+;2\ell+2;t) \to 1 $, and hence the radial wave-function behaves as \eqs{ \chi_{k,\ell}(r) & \to \frac{(m_\ast r)^{\ell+1}}{2 \Gamma(2 \ell + 2)} \left| \frac{\Gamma(\lambda^\ell_+)\Gamma(\lambda^\ell_-)}{\Gamma(\lambda^\ell_+ +\lambda^\ell_- - 2 - 2 \ell )} \right| \,. } Using the asymptotic behavior of $\chi_{k,\ell}$, given by \cref{eq:chi_at_0}, we find a constant $B_\ell$ which describes the distortion of the wave-function near the origin. \eqs{ B_\ell = \frac{1}{(ac)^{\ell+1}}\frac{(2 \ell+1)!!}{2 \Gamma(2 \ell + 2)} \left| \frac{\Gamma(\lambda^\ell_+)\Gamma(\lambda^\ell_-)}{\Gamma(\lambda^\ell_+ +\lambda^\ell_- - 2 - 2 \ell )} \right| \,. } Due to the modification of the centrifugal term, the wave-function without the potential term is also distorted at the origin.
 Hence, the Sommerfeld enhancement factor is computed as the ratio of $|B_\ell|^2$ with and without the potential term: \eqs{ S_\ell = \frac{|B_\ell|^2}{|B_\ell(c \to 0; ac = k/m_\ast)|^2} = \left| \frac{\Gamma(\lambda^\ell_+)\Gamma(\lambda^\ell_-)}{\Gamma(\lambda^\ell_ + +\lambda^\ell_- - 1 - \ell)\ell!} \right|^2 \,. }

 We have analytic forms of the phase shift and the Sommerfeld enhancement factor for the scattering and annihilation processes under the Hulth\'en potential, as shown in \cref{eq:HulthenPh,eq:HulthenS}.
 As discussed in the text, for given phase shift, we can compute the amplitude of the DM annihilation through the Omn\`es solution, given by \cref{eq:OmnesF}.
 We now compare the $s$-wave and $p$-wave Sommerfeld enhancement factors computed in the two different ways.
-For $s$-wave, we take four reference points, which are marked in \cref{fig:Hulthen_sl}: $c = 0.99$ ($\blacktriangle$) just below the first zero-energy resonance, $c = 1.0$ ($\blacksquare$) on the first zero-energy resonance, $c = 1.01$ (\tikzcircle{4pt}) just above the first zero-energy resonance, and $c = 2.86$ ($\blacklozenge$) on the the first anti-resonance.
+For $s$-wave, we take four reference points, which are marked in \cref{fig:Hulthen_sl}: $c = 0.99$ ($\blacktriangle$) just below the first zero-energy resonance, $c = 1.0$ ($\blacksquare$) on the first zero-energy resonance, $c = 1.01$ (\tikzcircle{4pt}) just above the first zero-energy resonance, and $c = 2.86$ ($\blacklozenge$) on the first anti-resonance.
 For $p$-wave, we take three reference points: $c = 3.99$ just below the first zero-energy resonance, $c = 4.0$ on the first zero-energy resonance, and $c = 4.01$ just above the first zero-energy resonance.
 We summarize the phase shift and the cross section for $s$-wave in \cref{fig:Hulthen}, and comparison of the Sommerfeld enhancement factors computed in the two different ways in \cref{fig:HulthenS}.
+These factors are numerically in agreement with each other with an accuracy of a few per mille.
+Compared to the Yukawa potential, we have the analytic formulae for the phase shift and the Sommerfeld enhancement factor, and hence these factors are identical in a high precision.